The Nockberge Biosphere Park

 (United Nations Educational, Scientific and Cultural Organisation)

-The tasks of a biosphere reserve cover a broad spectrum for the protection and promotion of the region – from the preservation of the landscape to the conservation of cultural diversity and the involvement of the population in the nature-friendly development of the region.
+The tasks of a biosphere park cover a broad spectrum for the protection and promotion of the region – from the preservation of the landscape to the conservation of cultural diversity and the involvement of the population in the nature-friendly development of the region.

 The coordination and co-operation of tourism, economic and educational activities and projects are a central focus.